zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 - Fix LVM monitoring when */sbin not in user's path.
 (ZPS-4349)
 - Fix undocumented sudo usage of "systemctl status".
 (ZPS-4121)
 - Update reduced recommended sudoers configuration.
 (ZPS-4121)
+- Tested with Zenoss Cloud and Zenoss Resource Manager 6.3.0, 6.2.1, and 5.3.3.

 2.3.1